-For my friends, I want them to treat me like I treat my Levis … so welcome to have around, they resist parting with me as long as possible.
-I had two pair of colored Levis—wheat and sage—that didn’t fit post-menopausal me as well as they did pre-menopausal me, but yet I kept them.
-I’d longingly open their drawer, even sigh, fondle their softness, and pull them on once in a while.
+For my friends, I want them to treat me like I treat my Levis … so welcome to be around, they resist parting with me as long as possible.
+I had two pair of colored Levis—wheat and sage—that didn’t fit post-menopausal me as well as they did pre-menopausal me, but I kept them.
+I’d longingly open the drawer, sigh, fondle their softness, and pull them on.
 They fit.
 But not with that same sexy panache they first had.
-Yet, I was reluctant as all get out to finally gift them to another.
+Yet, I was reluctant to finally gift them to another.
 Then the perfect someone came along and I was happy to share.

-Levis are admired for their durability and so I wish to be.
+Levis Jeans are admired for their durability and so I wish to be.
 I want to be like my dad, whom we called The EverReady Bunny.
-I want to be like my great Aunt Edith, who at 80-something would have me to her house for an elaborate lunch before I went to (my retail) job.
+I want to be like my great Aunt Edith.
+At 80-something she invited me to her house for an elaborate lunch before I went to work.
 I want to be like my neighbor, Helen, who in her late 80s told me: people see an old person when they look at me, but inside, I’m still 26.
 Yes, Helen, you sure were—conducting step-races with the other residents after you moved into the old folks home, creating new, fresh friendships no matter what your ages.

 Levis are stylish, but understated and look great with a white cotton shirt.
-Having escaped corporate America to devote my time to writing mysteries, blogging about travel (and other musings), creating blank travel journals with blog excerpts for sale, making progress on a humorous memoir about my less than normal childhood … the outfit du jour is usually Levis (we folks who work at home really don’t spend the day in our pjs) and a comfortable shirt.
+Having escaped corporate America to devote my time to writing mysteries, blogging about travel, creating blank travel journals for sale, making progress on a humorous memoir about my less than normal childhood … the outfit du jour is Levis (we folks who work at home don’t spend the day in our pjs) and a comfortable shirt.
 I’m not a big fan of t-shirts, so white cotton is the best, sleeves rolled up, buttons not choking me, tails out.
-I long to find a few of the chambray shirts I owned years ago, fashionable or not, they were utter comfort.
-I’m bound to come across them and those obscure 501s sometime, right?
+Ah, to find a few of the chambray shirts I owned years ago, fashionable or not, they were utter comfort.
+Surely, I’m bound to come across them and those obscure 501s sometime, right?

 My current Levi collection consists of five pairs, counting the tan corduroys.
 The newest three years old, the oldest at least ten.
-They eldest two are so soft from wearing and washing and drying and repeating that process, that I could almost sleep in them.
+Those eldest are so soft from wearing, washing, and drying that I could almost sleep in them.
 The newest, Denizen, is just hitting its stride of comfort, with that slight faded cast along the double seams.

 If I were going to be buried, I’d request that chambray work shirt, old Levis and my Oboz hiking shoes be the outfit I get popped into.
 But I’m opting for cremation and why waste the cool clothes to fire?
 Pass them along to another crazy redhead.

-I want so much to go out of this life like a pair of Levi jeans.
-I want to be well-loved, used up, worn out in all the right places and still looking so good from the inside out that family and friends grudgingly let me go.
+Going out of this life like a pair of Levi jeans wouldn’t be so bad.
+I would be well-loved, used up, worn out in all the right places.
+But hey–I’d still look so good from the inside out that family and friends grudgingly let me go.

 And yet, in saying good-bye, they’ll remember and hold onto the truth that throughout our friendships, I was the one they could count on to instigate the new and to hang around with them, conversations changing and evolving over the years, long after others drifted away.